-If you own your first Apple Pencil and are wondering when you should replace the tip or how to do it, iDB is here to help.
-We’ll give you some recommendations on when you should replace the tip along with simple instructions for doing so.
+If you own your first Apple Pencil and wonder when you should replace the tip or how to do it, iDB is here to help.
+We’ll give you some recommendations on when you should replace the Apple Pencil (1st and 2nd generation) tip, along with simple instructions for doing so.

 Scriblit is a new jailbreak tweak that lets you turn the display of your jailbroken iPhone or iPad into a virtual drawing canvas, allowing you to doodle all over or annotate just about anything you want.